-R .
-Kocharyan appealed the CEC decision in the RA Administrative Court.
+R. Kocharyan appealed the CEC decision in the RA Administrative Court.
 The claim was upheld: the decision was declared invalid.
-The court stated: "Because the meanings of the concepts of 'campaign', 'campaign material, poster', 'associated with the campaign'are not disclosed in the Electoral Code, and, consequently, the legal bases for the challenged decision are not sufficiently concrete and precise, the circumstace that the challenged decision is not justified, also implies a violation of the principle of concreteness and predictability."
-The court pointed out that "Under the conditions of the vagueness and indistinctness of the legal norm, the principle of legal concreteness and predictability imposes a stricter requirement on the substantiation and rationale of certain legal acts; in case of vagueness and indistinctness of the legal norm the lawenforcement subject has a broader scope of obligation to justify a legal act, and the threshold of justification is higher", and noted that the challenged decision of the CEC does not "ensure the qualities of substantiation and justification of the challenged decision of the CEC, and did not consider it necessary to assess the association of the poster in question with campaign38.
+The court stated:"Because the meanings of the concepts of 'campaign', 'campaign material, poster', 'associated with the campaign'are not disclosed in the Electoral Code, and, consequently, the legal bases for the challenged decision are not sufficiently concrete and precise, the circumstace that the challenged decision is not justified, also implies a violation of the principle of concreteness and predictability."
+The court pointed out that "Under the conditions of the vagueness and indistinctness of the legal norm, the principle of legal concreteness and predictability imposes a stricter requirement on the substantiation and rationale of certain legal acts; in case of vagueness and indistinctness of the legal act, and the threshold of justification is higher", and noted that the challenged decision of the CEC does not "ensure the qualities of substantiation and justification of the challenged decision ".
+In the end, the court concluded that there was a basis to invalidate the challenged decision of the CEC, and did not consider it necessary to assess the association of the poster in question with campaign38.

 Responding to the above-mentioned decision of the RA Administrative Court39, on 8 June 2021, the CEC initiated another proceeding on the same issue on its own initiative and made a decision, this time with a detailed legal substantiation40.
-R. Kocharyan again appealed this decision in the Administrative Court.
+R .
+Kocharyan again appealed this decision in the Administrative Court.
 This claim too was satisfied on the grounds that it was inadmissible to pass an intervening administrative act on the same issue41.